ylhyra/ylhyra_content/data/Imba/áferð_og_flug.md

         "meaning": "and the texture on the seat was like the skin of an angry wife who no longer loved me."
       },
       "s_5s1p4": {
         "meaning": "1.
 I was ecstatic 2.
-I was in the clouds " },
+I was in the clouds" },
       "s_5s1p9": {
         "meaning": "until I saw that everyone else could recline their airplane seat"